frappe/erpnext_documentation/user/manual/en/accounts/sales-invoice.md

 accounting period.

 * **Due Date**: The date on which the payment is due (if you have sold on credit).
-The credit limit can be set from the [Customer](/docs/user/manual/en/CRM/customer) master.
+The credit limit can be set from the [Customer](/docs/user/manual/en/CRM/customer#24-credit-limit-and-payment-terms) master.

 ### 3.2 Accounting Dimensions
-Accounting Dimensions lets you tag transactions based on a specific Territory, Branch, Customer, etc. This helps in viewing accounting statements separately based on the criteria selected.
-To know more, visit the [Accounting Dimensions](/docs/user/manual/en/accounts/accounting-dimensions) page.
+Accounting Dimensions lets you tag transactions based on a specific Territory, Branch, Customer, etc. This helps in viewing accounting statements separately based on the selected dimension(s).
+To know more, check help on [Accounting Dimensions](/docs/user/manual/en/accounts/accounting-dimensions) feature.

 > Note: Project and Cost Center are treated as dimensions by default.

 ### 3.3 Customer PO Details

-* **Customer's Purchase Order**: The customer may identify this order with a number of his own.
-This is for reference.
+* **Customer's Purchase Order**: Track customer's PO No. received, primarily to prevent the creation of duplicate Sales Order or Invoice for the same PO received from the Customer.
+You can do more configuration related to customer's PO No. validation in [Selling Settings](/docs/user/manual/en/selling/selling-settings#44-allow-multiple-sales-orders-against-a-customers-purchase-order)
-* **Customer's Purchase Order Date**: The date on which the Customer placed the Purchase Order from his end.
+* **Customer's Purchase Order Date**: The date on which the Customer placed the Purchase Order.

  ![Customer Address](/docs/assets/img/accounts/si-customer.png)